Provider Authoring Guide¶

 - [ ] Tests cover malformed world state, missing scene objects, impossible actions if applicable, non-finite metrics, and provider failure propagation.

-Step 10: Generative and Transfer Provider Checklist¶
+Step 10: Policy And Score Provider Checklist¶

 - [ ] Implement